floralsea/dd2480-lab3/report.md

     The `readObjectCB` method is similar to `readObject`, but it introduces the use of a callback (cb) to handle the parsed fields.

-1. Are exceptions taken into account in the given measurements?
+3. Are exceptions taken into account in the given measurements?

+    We think JaCoCo does not seem to fully account for `exception-throwing branches` in its branch coverage measurement.
+Even though exceptions are explicitly thrown in different branches, it appears that JaCoCo treats them differently than regular conditionals (if or switch-case).
+This is consistent with our later observation where our test cases successfully executed exception paths (verified via debugging), yet JaCoCo still marked them as missed branches.
+Thus, when using JaCoCo, exception handling paths might need to be manually verified to ensure they are covered, as the tool may not always reflect this in its reports.

-2. Is the documentation clear w.r.t. all the possible outcomes?
+4. Is the documentation clear w.r.t. all the possible outcomes?

+   The documentation of the original functions provides some indication of expected outcomes.
+However, it does not explicitly detail all possible paths, including edge cases where certain JSON structures could trigger unexpected errors.
+Additionally, while some assumptions about input structure are implicit in the code, a more explicit explanation of expected inputs, error scenarios, and return values would improve clarity.

 ## Refactoring